 What is the Lost Cupid?

 Michelangelo produced a wooden crucifix (1493).
 Which he gave to the prior of the church of Santa Maria del Santo Spirito.

 Early in his career, Michelangelo sculpted a Cupid (now lost) in the Ancient Greek style.
 Seeing his work, his patron Lorenzo di Pierfrancesco de’ Medici suggested they make a con.

 The young artist stayed in the Eternal City for the next few years and eventually received a commission to sculpt Pieta, the work that made him famous as an artist.

 To whom was the Cupid sculpture sold?

-Buonarroti’s “Cupid” sculpture was sold to the first buyer, Cardinal Riario, and the marble was probably subjected to an ageing process to make it look as if it came from antiquity.
+Buonarroti’s “Cupid” sculpture was sold to the first buyer, Cardinal Riario.
+The marble was probably subjected to make it look like it came from antiquity.

-It seems that the idea was that of an important Florentine patron and client of the sculptor Lorenzo di Pierfrancesco de Medici.
-Also, Michelangelo wrote over 300 poems, including “Dante”, “Heavenly Loves”, “Joy Can Kill”, and sonnets dedicated to Tommaso de Cavalieri, a good friend of the artist.
+The idea was that of an essential Florentine patron and client of the sculptor Lorenzo di Pierfrancesco de Medici.
+Also, Michelangelo wrote over 300 poems, including “Dante,” “Heavenly Loves,” “Joy Can Kill,” and sonnets dedicated to Tommaso de Cavalieri, a good friend of the artist.